LoyolaChicagoBooks/introcs-csharp/rst/hw-gradefiles.rst

    in the defined formats.

-   The stub of GradeFiles.cs has a Main function that just prints out the current working directory.
-That should help you check if you have the "Run With" parameters for MonoDevelop, setting the working directory to be the main project directory, ``GradeFiles``, not the default :file:`bin/Debug` subdirectory.
+   The stub of GradeFiles.cs has a Main function that just prints out the current working directory, to check if you will be in the same directory as the text files.
-   See :ref:`monodevelop-run-with`.

 Hints
 -----